lightningWhite/EMFSensingStation/readme.md

 make sure you have the Pi off and start it after it's connected.
 Also, remember to follow the set up instructions near the top of this readme to configure and set the Real Time Clock.
+* Use the pin connections defined in this readme and in the source files for how everything should be connected.